Bodio TI railway station

-Bodio TI railway station (Stazione di Bodio TI) is a railway station in the Swiss canton of Ticino and municipality of Bodio.
+Bodio TI railway station (Stazione di Bodio TI) is a railway station in the Swiss canton of Ticino and municipality of Giornico.
 The station is on the original line of the Swiss Federal Railways Gotthard railway, on the southern ramp up to the Gotthard Tunnel.
 Most trains on the Gotthard route now use of the Gotthard Base Tunnel and do not pass through or stop at the station.
 The southern portal of the base tunnel is southeast of the station.

 Services

 As of the December 2021 timetable change the following services stop at Bodio TI: